 RxCAN is on bit 0 of Port CAN, TxCAN is on bit 1.
-The remaining six pins of Port CAN are controlled by registers in the msCAN12 address space (see msCAN12 Port CAN Control Register (PCTLCAN) and msCAN12 Port CAN Data Direction Register (DDRCAN)).
+The remaining six pins of Port CAN (112TQFP version only) are controlled by registers in the msCAN12 address space (see msCAN12 Port CAN Control Register (PCTLCAN) and msCAN12 Port CAN Data Direction Register (DDRCAN)).

-A typical CAN system with msCAN12 is shown in Figure 41 below.
+A typical CAN system with msCAN12 is shown in Figure 17-1.

 Each CAN station is connected physically to the CAN bus lines through a transceiver chip.
-The transceiver is capable of driving the large current needed for the CAN and has current protection, against defected CAN or defected stations.
+The transceiver is capable of driving the large current needed for the CAN and has current protection, against defective CAN or defective stations.

-Figure 41 The CAN System
+Figure 17-1.
+The CAN System